 City Centre – Where to stay in Oslo for first timers

-Oslo’s City Centre, or Sentrum Oslo, is the most convenient location in Oslo and is the best area for tourists who only have a short time to stay in Oslo.
+Oslo’s City Centre, or Sentrum, is the most convenient location in Oslo and is the best area to stay in Oslo for tourists, first timers or those who only have a short time to stay in Oslo.

-If you are planning any day trips from Oslo, the central train station is right in Sentrum and several ferry lines can whisk you away to nearby islands or all the way to Copenhagen.
+If you are planning any day trips from Oslo, the Oslo central station is right in city centre and several ferry lines can whisk you away to nearby islands or all the way to Copenhagen.

-Where to Stay in Oslo City Centre
+Best places to stay in Oslo’s City Centre

 Old Town Oslo -Where to stay in Oslo with family